octobus55/Engineering_exercise/README.md

 This project has the following components:

-- Next.js and React
+- Next.js, React and Node.js api
-- GraphQL server running on `localhost:3000/graphql`
+- GraphQL server running on `localhost:4000/graphql`
+  - Schema is defined in `./api/schema.js`
-  - *Schema is automatically generated*
+  - Data is located in `./api/db/courses.json`
   - GraphiQL is included with this graphQL server

 ## Running the application